mattsantand/pynumericalphasematching/README.md

 ## In development/ToDo list

-* Update the calculation method in the Phasematching1D and Phasematching2D classes.
-Instead using a rectangular approximation, it is possible to use the correct integration using a sinc().

-* Modify the Phasematching classes such that the `SimplePhasematching1D` and `SimplePhasematching2D` are used as parent classes and the other classes are their children.

-## TODOs

-* TODO: Use module to print the calculation progress bar.
 * TODO: replace rectangular integration in Phasematching 1D and 2D with the sinc (the currect integration)
-* TODO: Use FFT to calculate Simple 1D and 2D phasematching with user defined nonlinear profile (introduce in version 1.1).
 * Insert testing module
 * Insert calculation of phasematched processes
 * Insert bandwidth estimation (for 1D functions)
+* TODO: Use FFT to calculate Simple 1D and 2D phasematching with user defined nonlinear profile (introduce in version 1.1).

 ## Author